Nathan Healy

 To qualify for this credit, you must be an individual taxpayer who installs a solar energy device at your primary or secondary residence located in Arizona.
 The credit is nonrefundable, which means it can reduce your Arizona state tax liability to zero, but any unused credit amount cannot be refunded to you as cash.
 You’ll need to file Form 310 with your Arizona state tax return to claim this benefit.

-Net Billing in Arizona is a compensation system where solar homeowners receive credits for excess electricity their panels send to the grid.
-Unlike traditional net metering where you get full retail credit, net billing pays you a lower wholesale rate for your excess solar power.
-Each major utility company in Arizona has its own net billing program with different credit rates and rules.
+Net Billing in Arizona is a solar compensation program that credits homeowners for the excess electricity their solar panels send back to the power grid.
+Unlike traditional net metering where you receive full retail credit, net billing pays you a lower wholesale rate for your excess solar energy.
+The credit rates vary by utility company, ranging from about 3.5 cents to 6.9 cents per kilowatt-hour (kWh), which is significantly less than what you pay for electricity from the grid.

 Ready to start saving with solar?